brian-team/brian2modelfitting/docs_sphinx/inferencer/index.rst

 ==========

-Unlike more traditional inverse identification procedures that rely either on gradient or gradient-free methods, the ``Inferencer`` class supports simulation-based inference that has been established as a powerful alternative approach.
+Unlike more traditional inverse identification procedures that rely either on gradient or gradient-free methods, the `~brian2modelfitting.inferencer.Inferencer` class supports simulation-based inference that has been established as a powerful alternative approach.

-The simulation-based inference is data-driven procedure supported by the `sbi <https://www.mackelab.org/sbi/>`_, ``PyTorch``-based toolbox by Macke lab.
+The simulation-based inference is data-driven procedure supported by the `sbi <https://www.mackelab.org/sbi/>`_, ``PyTorch``-based toolbox by Macke lab, [Tejero-Cantero2020]_.

 In general, this method yields twofold improvement over point-estimate fitting
 procedures: